thoun/abyss/README.md

 The Assassin have no effect on Sentinel lords
 You cannot look at ally discard
-Leviathan monster tokens can only be drawn when fighting Leviathans
+Leviathan monster tokens can only be drawn when fighting Leviathans The Liberator cannot trigger the power of Ambassadors